-- Exclusions in the inventory or target boundary change significantly and/or exceed allowable exclusion limits. - Significant changes in institutional structure and activities (e.g., acquisitions, divestitures, mergers, insourcing or outsourcing, shifts in product or service offerings, changes in proportion of investments by asset classes, addition of new products covered by available methods, major updates in the latest climate science) that would affect the FI's target boundary or ambition. - Significant changes in data used to calculate the targets such as changes in growth projections and discovery of significant errors or several cumulative errors that are collectively significant. - Other significant changes to projections/assumptions used with science-based target setting methods.
+- Exclusions in the inventory or target boundary change significantly and/or exceed allowable exclusion limits; - Significant changes in institutional structure and activities (e.g., acquisitions, divestitures, mergers, insourcing or outsourcing, shifts in product or service offerings, changes in proportion of investments by asset classes, addition of new products covered by available methods, major updates in the latest climate science) that would affect the financial institution's target boundary or ambition; - Significant changes in data used to calculate the targets such as changes in growth projections and discovery of significant errors or several cumulative errors that are collectively significant; and - Other significant changes to projections/assumptions used with science-based target setting methods.

-FI-R15 - Validity of Target Projections: The SBTi recommends that FIs check the validity of targetrelated projections annually.
-The FI should notify the SBTi of any significant changes, report these major changes publicly, and consider a target recalculation, as relevant.
+FI-R14 - Validity of Target Projections: The SBTi recommends that financial institutions check the validity of target-related projections annually.
+The financial institution should notify the SBTi of any significant changes, report these major changes publicly, and consider a target recalculation, as relevant.